svenove/home-assistant-google-pollen/README.md

 You'll need the [Mushroom cards](https://github.com/piitaya/lovelace-mushroom) installed for these to work.

 Here is the code for 2 pollen types.
-You need to change the text to display for the various UPI-values, the entity you want to display and the displayname.
+You need to change the text to display for the various UPI-values and the entity you want to display.
 ```yaml
 type: horizontal-stack
 title: Pollen